Ireland wing Parsons on bench for France trip

-Women's Six Nations: Ireland wing Parsons on bench for France trip
+Women's Six Nations: Ireland wing Beibhinn Parsons on bench for France trip

 Last updated on .From the section Irish Rugby